Make the ultimate defensive play

 The impact of lung cancer

-Lung cancer remains a significant health challenge in the US, but the landscape of detection and treatment is evolving.
+Lung cancer remains a significant health challenge in the US, but the landscape of detection is evolving.
 Here’s what you should know:

 - Lung cancer is the #1 cause of cancer deaths among both men and women in the US, surpassing deaths from breast, prostate, and colorectal cancers combined.
 Recognizing risk factors is an important part of early detection and improving survival outcomes

-- Lung cancer is not just a ‘‘smoker's’’ disease—approximately 10-20% of lung cancers occur in people who never smoked or smoked fewer than 100 cigarettes in their lifetime
+- Approximately 10-20% of lung cancers occur in people who never smoked or smoked fewer than 100 cigarettes in their lifetime

 Understanding risk factors

 For individuals at high risk, lung cancer screening is recommended.
-Screening can often help find cancers early before they have a chance to spread.
-The United States Preventive Services Task Force recommends annual screening for lung cancer in adults aged 50-80 years who have a 20 pack-per-year smoking history and currently smoke or have quit within the past 15 years.
+Screening for lung cancer is done with an annual low-dose CT scan—which is painless, only takes a few minutes, and can often help find cancers early before they have a chance to spread.
+The United States Preventive Services Task Force recommends annual screening for lung cancer in adults aged 50-80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years.

 Biomarker testing

-If you or a loved one has been diagnosed with lung cancer, ask about your biomarker status the next time you talk to your doctor.
+If you or a loved one has been diagnosed with lung cancer, ask about your biomarker status the next time you talk to your doctor, as this could help inform your treatment options.

 The impact of breast cancer